Oghma-Infinium/Vagabond/README.md

 4. Once the intro logo finishes displaying and the Skyrim logo appears, you should receive a prompt to `Download All Content?` Accept this option.

 5. If you did not receive a prompt to download, select the Creation Club option from the menu and you should find a "Download All" prompt in there somewhere.
 If this message does not appear, you have not purchased the $20 Upgrade.
-Begin again from step 1.
+Begin again from Step 1.

 6. Wait for the download process to complete.
 Do **NOT** ALT-TAB during this process as it will cause the process to fail and you will have to start over again.

-> following steps are a temporary, but **mandatory** workaround due to an issue Bethesda caused with a recent update

-7. Exit the game and navigate to `steamapps\common\Skyrim Special Edition\Data` folder in your Steam Skyrim Special Edition installation

-8. Delete these two files: `ccbgssse037-curios.esl` and `ccbgssse037-curios.bsa`

-9. Verify integrity of game files for Skyrim Special Edition on Steam. **Do not open the game again after this.**

-10. Proceed with the rest of the installation.
+#### Curios Steps
+After you complete the above steps, please make sure you follow the steps below to avoid any issues with the Curios CC files:

+1. Navigate to your Steam's installation folder of Skyrim Special Edition.

+2. Within the `Skyrim Special Edition\Data` folder, delete the `ccbgssse037-curios.bsa` and `ccbgssse037-curios.esl` files

+3. Verify your game files for Skyrim. **DO NOT OPEN THE GAME AFTER COMPLETING THIS STEP!**

+---

 ### Wabbajack Installation